elunna/muffin/README.md

 - [X] wixard: show available choices if user makes a mistake
 - [X] Remember project defaults for wizard
 - [X] Update defaults when new ones are input from wizard
+- [ ] Allow None for some wizard choices

 - [x] Main.py: Create empty
 - [x] Main.py: Module doc